edenartlab/sd-lora-trainer/README.md

 - cleanup optimizers / optimizeable params code into optimizer.py
 - Make sure the saved LoRa's are compatible with ComfyUI / AUTO1111
 - Figure out how to swap out a lora_adapter module onto a base model without reloading the entire model pipe...
-- properly measure regularization target_values for conditioning and add pooled_prompt_embeds into regularizer for SDXL

 Algo:
 - Improve some of the chatgpt functionality: